j0nas/light-form/README.md

 complete control of the onChange handling and outcome.
 The function passed to the prop will receive the event object as a parameter which you are free to copy and mutate as you please.
 Return this event object (or a copy) as a part of the custom onChange function, or a falsy value if you want to abort handling the event.
-See *Intercept OnChange* demo/example.
+See *Intercept OnChange* example.

 ### Custom onStateChange handler for reducer
 In addition to an optional *defaultState* second parameter, the Reducer accepts an